vittoriopolverino/localstack-demo/README.md

 <br />

 # 🤓 About <a name = "about"></a>
-The project relies exclusively on open-source services feature available in the LocalStack Community Edition.
+The project relies exclusively on services feature available in the LocalStack Community Edition.

 Given that Amazon Elastic Container Registry (ECR) and Lambda Layers are exclusively accessible with the Pro version,, I opted for simplicity and ease of use.
 Consequently, a decision was made to design a solution that steers clear of using external libraries  facilitating a smoother deployment process for the Lambda Function.